-Quality early care and learning creates a impact on children and families.
+Quality early care and learning creates a two-generational impact on children and families.

 The Issue Explained

 In Indiana, there are over 500,000 children age 0-5, and two-thirds of them need early care and learning so that parents can work.
 Yet, many children and families cannot access the high-quality early care and learning they need as a result of systemic barriers related to access, affordability and quality.

 Research continues to show that a child’s experiences from birth to age 5 have a profound effect on their success later in life, from social and emotional intelligence to health to employment.
 In fact, 85% of a child’s capacity to learn is developed by the age of five, providing either a strong or weak foundation for their early executive functioning and core social-emotional, self-regulatory and literacy skills.

 …of Indiana’s child care programs rank as high quality.

 … is the annual cost of care for one child, nearly equal to a year of in-state tuition at an Indiana college.

 … out of 10 Hoosier children live in a child care desert where there is only one seat for every three children.